raghukokkula/Vet-Book-Keeping-C-Implementation/README.md

 For item #6 above, exit, the program should traverse the linked list, and write all the data back to the file.

-The name of this program shall be prog2.c